 - Sage Sausage Balls – use sausage with sage added to it

-- Italian Sausage Balls – use italian sausage with provolone cheese and add some sauteed green bell pepper or sauteed onion
+- Italian Sausage Balls – use Italian sausage with shredded provolone or mozzarella cheese and add some sauteed green bell pepper or sauteed onion

-Sausage balls are a great appetizer or breakfast.
+Sausage balls are a great as an appetizer or for breakfast.
 They taste equally delicious with a glass of fresh squeezed orange juice or a nice hoppy ale (my preferred beverage accompaniment).

 Let us know your favorite variation!!